Northern Cyprus: International status and foreign relations

 No country other than the Republic of Turkey has officially recognised Northern Cyprus as a sovereign state.
-The United Nations recognises it as territory of the Republic of Cyprus under Turkish occupation.
-Pakistan and Bangladesh had initially declared their recognition of Northern Cyprus as a sovereign state shortly after its declaration of independence, but they withdrew their recognition as a result of US pressure after the UN deemed the declaration illegal.
+The United Nations considers it a territory of the Republic of Cyprus under Turkish occupation.
+Pakistan and Bangladesh reportedly planned to recognize Northern Cyprus as a sovereign state shortly after its declaration of independence, but were persuaded to withhold recognition under the threat that they would risk losing US foreign aid.
 The United Nations considers the declaration of independence by Northern Cyprus as legally invalid, as enunciated in several of its resolutions.

 In the wake of the April 2004 referendum on the United Nations Annan Plan, and in view of the support of the Turkish Cypriot community for the plan, the European Union made pledges towards ending the isolation of Northern Cyprus.
 These included measures for trade and €259 million in aid.
 A pledge by the EU to lift the embargo on Northern Cyprus in the wake of the Annan Plan referendums has been blocked by the Greek Cypriot government in the European Council.

 In 2004, the Organisation of Islamic Co-operation upgraded the delegation of the Turkish Cypriot Muslim community from "observer community" (1979) to that of a constituent state with the designation "Turkish Cypriot State", making Northern Cyprus an observer member of the organisation.
 A number of high-profile formal meetings have also taken place between Turkish Cypriot presidents and various foreign leaders and politicians.

 In 2004, the Parliamentary Assembly of the Council of Europe gave observer status to the representatives of Turkish Cypriot community.
 Since then, Northern Cyprus's representatives have actively participated in all PACE activities without voting rights.